Uell Stanley Andersen

-Uell Stanley Andersen (September 14, 1917 – September 24, 1986) was an American football player and self-help and short story author during the 1950s and 1960s.
+Uell Stanley Andersen (September 14, 1917 – September 24, 1986) was an American professional football player and self-help and short story author during the 1950s and 1960s.
 He is best known for his book, Three Magic Words.

 Biography

 Born to Norwegian-American parents in Portland, Oregon, Andersen attended Stanford University.
 He played college football for Stanford and was captain of the 1939 Stanford Indians football team.
 He was also one of the nation's top competitors in the shot put while attending Stanford.
 He played professional football in the National Football League (NFL) as a tackle and end for the Cleveland Rams (1940–1941) and Detroit Lions (1941).
 He appeared in 22 NFL games, 11 as a starter, and caught seven passes for 79 yards.

 He had a number of careers, including running an advertising agency, wild-catting for oil, and logging at the Columbia Sawmill.
 By the early 1950s, Andersen had moved to Los Angeles, California, where he became a successful businessman.